 pre-booked excursion with the cruise line.

 If you prefer to plan your own excursions, still research each port, know what you want to do, and book your activities before departure.
 Find private guides online ahead of time, so you can contract with a reputable company with which you feel comfortable.
+Plan to arrive back at the ship at least an hour before departure time.
 Message boards like Trip Advisor can help you get a group together to lower costs on excursions.

 |If children are traveling choose a cruise with plenty of active|